faceless2/json/README.md

 ### correct
 * the API has been tested against the Json sample data made available by Nicolas Seriot at http://seriot.ch/parsing_json.php, and has been authored with reference to [RFC8259](https://tools.ietf.org/html/rfc8259).
-CBOR support is newer, but has again been tested against [RFC7049](https://tools.ietf.org/html/rfc7049).
+CBOR support is newer, but has again been tested against [RFC7049](https://tools.ietf.org/html/rfc7049) and fuzzed input, to make sure errors are handled properly.

 ### self-contained
 * the API has no external requirements.
 Although it compiles against the JsonPath implementation https://github.com/json-path/JsonPath, provided the "eval" methods are not used there is no need for those classes to be available at runtime.
 To build it, type "ant" (and if you'd prefer the Maven experience, type "ant" then go and do something else for two hours).